Q. Do applicants need to have earned a master’s degree?

 Q. When will I find out whether or not I have been accepted?

 A. The recruitment committee reviews complete applications beginning in January.
-The top domestic applicants will be invited to visit campus in March for our Recruitment Weekend and Integrated Plant Sciences Retreat.
-Acceptance offers will be made beginning at that time.
-International applicants will be contacted in March or April.
+The top domestic applicants will be invited to visit campus in late February or early March for our Recruitment Weekend and Integrated Plant Sciences Retreat.
+Acceptance offers will be made after the event.
+International applicants will be contacted in March, April, or May.

 Q. Does the program accept students for the spring semester?